Kew Gardens Wedding Photography: A London Wedding Venue Guide (2026)

 If there’s one ceremony space I’ve been to that feels crazy elegant, it’s the Nash Conservatory.

-Licensed for civil ceremonies, this extraordinary 19th-century glasshouse is one of Kew’s most iconic wedding spaces, accommodating up to 200 guests.
-Floor-to-ceiling windows on three sides flood the space with natural light all year round, creating the most flattering, soft illumination for photography (honestly, photographer heaven).
+Licensed for civil ceremonies, this extraordinary 19th-century glasshouse is one of Kew’s most iconic wedding spaces and accommodates up to 200 guests.
+Floor-to-ceiling windows on three sides flood the space with natural light all year round, creating the most flattering, soft illumination for photography (honestly, I LOVE it).

 Architecturally, it’s breathtaking - refined white ironwork, soaring glass, symmetry everywhere, and just enough botanical softness to stop it feeling formal.
 It’s elegant without trying too hard.
 I find there is plenty of space to move around the area capturing you both from different angles, without being too obvious or intrusive.